arialdomartini/arch-board/README.md

   - Additional members are proposed by the Chair, after consultation with the respective department leads/directors.
   - The board decides on the proposed members via majority vote.
   - Additional board members are given a permanent seat on the board.
+  - They are free to voluntarily give up their seat on the board.

 High-level responsibility